RockWallet · UX Writing · Case Study No. 01

 Designing trust for high-friction financial moments

-My role was to help RockWallet communicate clearly in high-stakes moments, especially when users were likely to feel anxious, confused, disappointed, or blocked from doing what they came to do: learn about and trade crypto.
+Crypto products ask a lot from new users.
+At RockWallet, I helped the product communicate clearly in high-stakes moments when users were anxious, confused, or blocked from doing what they came to do.

 The problem